JPVentura135/SDSS_Project_129/README.md

 [SDSS Cross-ID and Spectral typing Exercise](https://www.dropbox.com/sh/m54iqkb9hbqrqtj/AABEXjMDEza_ixzNG9Pa-qKqa?dl=0)

 Note:
 From here on out, most of the astrophysical data you interact with will be in a file format of `.fits` which has a specific architecture.
-The data obtained from the exercise will be of this format so check this [page](http://docs.astropy.org/en/v0.3/io/fits/index.html) out for a comprehensive overview on how to handle these kinds of files.
+The data obtained from the exercise will be in the fits format so check this [page](http://docs.astropy.org/en/v0.3/io/fits/index.html) out for a comprehensive overview on how to access and manipulate data from these kinds of files.